hayashilab/tomato2024.1/README.md

    4. For other information watch the video: https://www.youtube.com/watch?app=desktop&v=ZDlO0BdY8vo

    5.  the tomato_code+stem folder contain update detection program that contain stem class although stem class detection performance is still not very good (it can detect sometime)
+        5.1 this new version also contain blinking detection program of red tomato(Rtomato)